Natacha, by François Walthery

 Natacha

-Gos and Walthéry's most remarkable creation was however the air hostess 'Natacha', whose first preliminary sketches were made in 1967.
-Walthéry based her face on a neighbourhood girl he used to know.
-The concept was an idea of Spirou's editor-in-chief Yvan Delporte, who decided the magazine could use a female heroine in addition to Jidéhem's more youthful 'Sophie' (1965).
+In 1967, while doing studio work for Peyo, Gos and Walthéry also made the initial concepts and sketches for their most remarkable creation, the air hostess 'Natacha'.
+Walthéry based her face on a neighborhood girl he used to know.
+The concept was an idea of Spirou's editor-in-chief Yvan Delporte, who decided the magazine could use another female heroine in addition to Jidéhem's more youthful 'Sophie' (1965).
 However, it took three more years before the comic actually saw the light of day.
-The first episode, 'Natacha hôtesse de l'Air', made its debut in Spirou magazine on 26 February 1970.
+On 26 February 1970, the first serial, 'Natacha Hôtesse de l'Air', made its debut in Spirou magazine.

-The series marked the arrival of female heroes in Spirou magazine, together with Roger Leloup's 'Yoko Tsuno', which began in the same year.
+Launched in the same year as Roger Leloup's 'Yoko Tsuno', the 'Natacha' series marked the arrival of more female heroes in Spirou magazine.
 More than Leloup's technical engineer, the voluptuous and short-skirted air hostess was quite a break in tradition within the conservative Catholic Spirou magazine.
-This was not just because she was the first female protagonist since 'Sophie', but also because she was a young, attractive woman rather than a schoolgirl.
+Not only was she the first female protagonist since 'Sophie', but she was also a young, attractive woman rather than a schoolgirl.
 Censorship sometimes creeped in to make her less erotic.
-On some of her album covers, Natacha's breasts had to be redrawn to make their roundings underneath her shirt less prominent.
-Another aspect that made 'Natacha' different from previous comics in Spirou was the far more dynamic drawing style, with swift chase and fight scenes.
-By 1972 'Natacha' had become so popular that Walthéry left Peyo to fully concentrate on this hit series.
-The ever loyal Walthéry, along with Wasterlain, continued to assist Peyo on his 'Smurfs' comics when needed in the following years.
+On some of her album covers, Natacha's breasts had to be redrawn to make their roundiness underneath her shirt less prominent.
+Another aspect that made 'Natacha' stand out among other comics in Spirou was Walthéry's dynamic drawing style, with swift chase and fight scenes.
+By 1972, 'Natacha' had become so popular that Walthéry left Peyo to fully concentrate on this hit series.
+However, in the following years, the ever loyal Walthéry, along with Wasterlain, continued to assist Peyo on his 'Smurfs' comics when needed.

 Instantanés pour Caltech by Walthery

-The first two 'Natacha' stories were written by Gos, but since then, Walthéry decided to work with a different scriptwriter for every album.
-This gives the series a varied tone and theme.
-The only constant factors are Natacha and the goofing flight attendant Walter, who work for the airline company Bardaf.
+After the first two 'Natacha' stories written by Gos, Walthéry decided to work with a different scriptwriter for every album, giving the series a varied tone and theme.
+The only constant factors are Natacha and the goofing flight attendant Walter, as well as other staff members of the Bardaf airline company.
 Walthéry's friend Étienne Borgers introduced technology in the episode 'La Mémoire de Métal' (1973) and science fiction in the diptych 'Les Machines Incertaines' (1980, 1982).
-Crime/detective stories were written by the genre's specialist Maurice Tillieux in 'Un Trône pour Natacha' (1974) and 'Le Treizième Apôtre' (1976), while Raoul Cauvin provided his trademark slapstick in 'Les Nomades du Ciel' (1995).
+Crime/detective stories were written by genre specialist Maurice Tillieux for 'Un Trône Pour Natacha' (1974) and 'Le Treizième Apôtre' (1976), while Raoul Cauvin provided his trademark humor in 'Les Nomades du Ciel' (1995).
 Walthéry's former tutor Mittéï also wrote several albums for the series, most notably the stories 'L'Hôtesse et Mona Lisa' (1979), 'Le Grand Pari' (1985) and 'Les Culottes de Fer' (1986), which focused on the adventures of Natacha and Walter's grandparents.

 Natacha - L'ile d'outre-monde (1984)